 Story and photos by Charyn Pfeuffer

-What used to be called "the driest place on Earth" (until it flooded in 2012) may not sound like an ideal spot for a luxury vacation, but the Atacama Desert region is surprisingly one of Chile's tourism jewels.
+What used to be called "the driest place on Earth" (until it flooded twice in the past decade) may not sound like an ideal spot for a luxury vacation, but the Atacama Desert region is surprisingly one of Chile's tourism jewels.
 There is plenty of adventure activity for all levels to keep you occupied in this alien landscape.

 The Atacama Desert region is often described as otherworldly.
 Lunar-like landscapes of crystallized salt flats, freeze-dried peaks, spewing geysers, and purple-shaded volcanoes contrast with green oases and turquoise lakes for a breathtakingly beautiful destination.
 Here in desert, jaded travelers, adrenalin junkies and softcore adventurers can find endless options for trekking, mountain climbing, horseback riding, hot springs, astronomy, and bicycling.